De Haar Castle: 1892 restoration

 In 1887, Jean-Jacques' grandson, Etienne Gustave Frédéric Baron van Zuylen van Nyevelt van de Haar (1860–1934), married Baroness Hélène de Rothschild, of the Rothschild family.
 When Etienne inherited the ruined castle in 1890 from his grandfather, the couple set about rebuilding the castle, fully financed by Hélène's family.
 For the restoration of the castle, they contracted famous architect Pierre Cuypers.
 He would work on this project for 20 years (from 1892 to 1912).
 The castle has 200 rooms and 30 bathrooms, of which only a small number on the ground and first floor have been opened to be viewed by the public.
 Cuypers placed a statue of himself in a corner of the gallery on the first floor.

 The castle was equipped by Cuypers with the most modern gadgets, such as electrical lighting with its own generator, and central heating by way of steam.
 This installation is internationally recognized as an industrial monument.
-The kitchen was for that period also very modern and still has a large collection of copper pots and pans and an enormous furnace approximately 6 metres long, which is heated with peat or coals.
+The kitchen was for that period also very modern and still has its copper pots and pans, the largest extant set in the Netherlands, and an enormous furnace approximately 6 metres long, which was heated with peat or coals.
 The tiles in the kitchen are decorated with the coats of arms of the families De Haar and Van Zuylen, which were for this purpose especially baked in Franeker.
 Cuypers emphasized the difference between the old and new walls by using different kinds of bricks.
 For the interior Cuypers made extensive use of cast iron.